afauch/SSUI-Homework-5/README.md

 Crayon contains several extension methods for the GameObject class, so you don't need to constantly call the Crayon namespace.

 ### Fade In/Out
+Unity can make opacity a pain, but Crayon makes it easy.
 It doesn't matter if your gameObject is text, sprite, or mesh...
 Crayon will figure that out for you.
-Fades and transitions are applied to all children automatically.
+Fades are applied to all children automatically.
 ```c#
 // Fade in over 800ms
 gameObject.FadeIn(0.8f);